Gauravsunil/goodhealth/README.md

 # GoodHealth Assignment
-This Assignment is made using nodejs,express,mongodb,mongoose,twilio
+This Assignment is made using nodejs,express,mongodb,mongoose,twilio and all the configuration files for pwa is in public folder
 # -
 This project is deployed using heroku and here the link- https://goodhealth.herokuapp.com